-Show that if a structured n-variate, degree-d polynomial is computable by a general model of size s, then they can also be computed by a structured model of size func(s, n, d) for some function func.
+Structured n-variate, degree-d polynomial that is computable by a general model of size s.

-Show that if a structured n-variate, degree-d polynomial is computable by a general model of size s, then they can also be computed by a structured model of size func(s, n, d) for some function func.
+Structured n-variate, degree-d polynomial that is computable by a general model of size s. it is also computed by a structured model of size func(s, n, d) for some function func.